Use Service Analytics to Manage Your Team’s Case Load

 - Scroll down to the By Product widget and click the Tablets bar.

 - Now the dashboard shows recent channel activities involving tablets.
+This uses the faceting feature which filters all related widgets in the dashboard by your selection.

 - Look at First Contact Resolution.
 Tablets look a little lower than the benchmark you saw on the overview dashboard—not a great sign.